Jalsa (2022 film): Plot

 The police officer, assigned to the case, discovers (from CCTV footage) his own indiscretion that took place at the same spot, an hour before the accident.
 Hence, he is motivated to not disclose the CCTV footage (the only proof of Maya's crime) and suppress the case for his own protection and wellbeing in light of his daughter's upcoming wedding.

 The guy fleeing the scene assumed to be the guy the girl was seeing who she had gone out late at night to see.
 He had tried to make physical advances at her, and the girl was running away from him, when she was hit.
 So he also chooses to stay silent for his own protection.
 Only later it is revealed that the girl was there to make videos to post on social media and get more followers.
 The girl had recently broke up with her boyfriend who works at a mechanic's shop.

 Maya's driver who discovers the car damaged and a girl's earring stuck in the broken windshield figures out that Maya was the culprit, but he also remains silent as he needs half a million from Maya to pay for his family's critical expenses.

 Maya confesses her crime to her boss, but he encourages her to stay silent, as he is protecting the news station (which is immensely successful due to Maya) as well as himself due to fear of his personal relationship with her coming to light.

-The journalist pursuing the case, who discovers all truths, happens to work for Maya, and respects her deeply.
+The journalist pursuing the case, who discovers the truth, happens to work for Maya, and respects her deeply.
 She also needs her job and money due to domestic family pressures.

-Do any of these folks come forward?
-How do they suffer in personal guilt, and what toll it takes on them?
-Can the details of everyone's truth ever be discovered for the case to be fairly solved?
-Jalsa takes the viewer through this journey and leave an open ending for viewers to decide.